CodeBlackwell/Optimus/README.md

 --merchants: Allows for a list of merchants specified to run for (no spaces).
 Can be by name or uuid (see DataValidation/json_sources/merchant_map.json)
 --skip-slack: If toggled to True, will suppress output to Slack.
 Mainly for debugging.
 --tag: For Docker.
 Unused right now.
+--fail-channel: If given, will redirect failures to a different place than the passes
+--source: Will specify a specific source to test the data on (e.g. if you want to test Redshift data)

 The idea is to have the deploy script run under default settings (or with args) on a cron job until it is integrated into the avant cli